Nosebleeds are common. They may be scary, but they rarely

 Causes of Nosebleeds

-nosebleed is rarely serious, but if you have frequent nosebleeds, you could have a
+nosebleed is rarely serious.
+If you have frequent nosebleeds, you could have a

 sinus problems can also dry out the nasal membranes and cause nosebleeds.

 Other common causes of nosebleeds include:

-- object stuck in the nose
+- foreign object stuck in the nose

 - chemical irritants